Snapchat/Spectacles-Sample/Snap Cloud/README.md

 ### 4. Configure Database Tables

 Use the Supabase Plugin dashboard to create the required tables for the examples you want to use.
-Sample SQL and CSV data are provided in the `Data/testData/` folder.
+Sample SQL and CSV data are provided in the `Data/testData-ADD TO TABLES/` folder.

 ## Project Structure